cgalli/ATMOS_6910_2018/semester_project.md

 - more or less TBD

 ### Extra credit / alternative tasks
 You are welcome and encouraged to also approach finding answers to your own questions based on these data sets.
 You will be allowed to ask two additional questions which you can prgramatically provide answers to, upon approval of your instructor.
-These additional tasks will count for more points toward your final grade if you have missed and assignment or attendance throughout the semester.
+These additional tasks will count for more points toward your final grade to make up missed assignment or attendance throughout the semester.
+Total extra points will not exceed 20.

 ### Notes
 - When comparing time series surface observations to forecast data, all data 30 minutes before and 29 minutes after should be associated to the center hour, which allows for comparison of hourly analysis data.